 Excel is full of formulas and those who master those formulas are Pros of Excel.
 Probably at the start of the learning of excel everybody curious to know how to apply formulas or create formulas in Excel.
 If you are one of them who are willing to learn how to create formulas in excel, then this article is best suited for you.
 This article will have a complete guide from zero to intermediate level formula application in excel.

-To start off with excel formulas lets create simple calculator type formula of adding up numbers.
+To start off with excel formulas, let’s create a simple calculator-type formula of adding up numbers.

-In cell A1 we have 25 and in the cell, A2 cell has 40 as the numbers.
+In cell A1 we have 25, and in the cell, A2 cell has 40 as the numbers.

-In Excel to start the formula always put equal sign first.
+In Excel, to start the formula, always put equal sign first.